ElenaShe000/MARCS/README.md

 2. Trend in the proportion Evaporation/Precipitation and Runoff/Precipitation
 a) series of evaporation, precipitation and runoff
 b) “beta criterion” method (Kovalenko, 2004) needs to be implemented to the block of data analysis.

+# the large scale synoptic circulation classification

+# the probabilistic hydrological model

+We calibrated the hydrological model with the meteorological data extracted from the ERA5 or ERA-Interim reanalyses.
+We estimated the yearly and monthly mean and standard deviation for the following meteorological variables: the atmospheric presure (at level...?), 2m air temperature, wind speed, relative humidity, net precipitation, evaporation.
+The meteorological parameters were extracted at the model node nearest to the centroid of the watershed.

 ## References